by Faye Lozier, L'Anse Sentinel

 In his "goodbye" email to BCMH staff, friends and family, Hill wrote, "It seems like I have been writing a lot of goodbye letters lately, but this one is for real.
 We finally got the word.
 They received 80 casualties this weekend alone in Fallujah and are screaming for help.
 We are deploying to Iraq in the morning.
 As if we needed a reminder of how bad things have gotten over there today, they had us take one of our dog tags off our neck and lace it in our left boot (I don't think I have to tell you what that means) so now it's for real.
 Hopefully I will return home safe and sound, but if not, then I will be with Jesus, so either way I win.
 I will do my best to make you all proud."

-on Aug.
+Hill was deployed on Aug.
 9, 2004.
 Hill has kept in contact with periodic emails.
 He has relayed the living conditions and terrain.
 In his most recent email he states, "All in all I am doing well.
 We train every day for anything that may come our way and try to keep on our toes.
 I can't say this is fun, but never expected it to be.
 I will be OK and am proud to be here helping out our guys."

 Hill is scheduled to return from Iraq in March 2005, but is uncertain whether he will be sent home or required to continue service.